 The PNRI, through the Nuclear Training Center (NTC), conducts training courses for government agencies, private companies, various industries, medical institutions, the academe, and the general public.
-These include the provision of training courses in nuclear science and technology, radiation safety, and non-destructive testing techniques (conducted in cooperation with the Philippine Society for Non-destructive Testing, Inc.).
+These include training courses in nuclear science and technology, radiation safety, and non-destructive testing techniques (conducted in cooperation with the Philippine Society for Non-destructive Testing, Inc.).

 Nuclear Training Facilities

 The NTC maintains a radioisotope laboratory and NDT laboratory and facilities for use by trainees.
 Laboratories and facilities of the different research units in PNRI are also made available to the trainees.
-For certain training courses, PNRI makes arrangements with other private companies, government agencies, universities, and hospitals for PNRI training participants to use their facilities.
+For specific training courses, PNRI makes arrangements with other private companies, government agencies, universities, and hospitals for PNRI training participants to use their facilities.

 Training Staff and Lecturers